check-spelling-sandbox/Azure-Sentinel/MasterPlaybooks/Remediation-Host/CiscoMeraki-BlockDevice-Nested/readme.md

      * If client policy does not exist in the network, then incident comment is created saying client policy not found.
      *  If client policy exists in the network as Blocked, then incident comment is created saying client blocked using client policy.
      *  If client policy exists in the network as Whitelisted, then incident comment is created saying client allowed using client policy.
-     *  If client policy exists in the network as group polciy, then check the group policy details and  incident comment is created saying client blocked using client policy.
+     *  If client policy exists in the network as group policy, then check the group policy details and  incident comment is created saying client blocked using client policy.
      *  If client policy exists in the network as Normal, then client is blocked by playbook.
 Incident Comment is created saying Client blocked by playbook.
   - Add incident Comment from all the cases.
   - Update the incident with status 'Closed' and reason as